seosgithub/gocd-slack-server/README.md

 ## License

-pully is released under the MIT license.
+gocd-slack-server is released under the MIT license.
 See LICENSE for details.